Multi-Tailed Vision Transformer for Efficient Inference: Related Work

 \subsection{Efficient Transformer}

 Despite ViT's impressive performance in vision tasks, achieving good performance requires significant computational resources.
-Consequently, researchers are interested in developing a more efficient Transformer architecture.
-Network pruning has been widely used in CNNs to speed up neural network inference (\textit{i.e.}, filter pruning \cite{he2017channel, liu2017learning, tang2020scop}) by formulating the pruning methods as decision-making problems~\cite{wang2021learning,wang2021robust}.
-Some researchers \cite{goyal2020power, rao2021dynamicvit, tang2022patch, chen2021chasing, pan2021ia, xu2022evo, yin2022vit, liang2022not} have been inspired by this idea and have attempted to use token pruning to identify and eliminate inferior tokens in order to improve efficiency.
-More recently, A-ViT \cite{yin2022vit} achieves efficient computing by adaptively halting tokens that are deemed irrelevant to the task, thereby enabling dense computation only on the active informative tokens.
+Consequently, researchers are interested in developing a more efficient Transformer architecture~\citep{fournier2023practical, chitty2023survey, kim2023full}.
+Network pruning and compression have been widely used in CNNs to speed up neural network inference (\textit{i.e.}, filter pruning \citep{he2017channel, liu2017learning, tang2020scop,chitty2020calibration}) and adopt light-weight nerual network architecture~\citep{wang2018towards,wang2018learning}.
+Some researchers \citep{goyal2020power, rao2021dynamicvit, tang2022patch, su2022vitas, chen2021chasing, pan2021ia, xu2022evo, yin2022vit, liang2022not} have been inspired by this idea and have attempted to use token pruning to identify and eliminate inferior tokens in order to improve efficiency.
+More recently, A-ViT \citep{yin2022vit} achieves efficient computing by adaptively halting tokens that are deemed irrelevant to the task, thereby enabling dense computation only on the active informative tokens.
 This module reuses existing block parameters and utilizes a single neuron from the last dense layer in each block to compute the halting probability, requiring no additional parameters or computations.
-EViT \cite{liang2022not} highlights the importance of class tokens and images by their attention scores.
-ATS \cite{fayyaz2022adaptive} introduces a parameter-free module that scores and adaptively samples significant tokens.
-Some other approaches involve utilizing a pyramid structure to exploit multi-scale features and reduce overall computation, as demonstrated by PVT \cite{wang2021pyramid}, HVT \cite{pan2021scalable}, and PiT \cite{heo2021rethinking}.
+EViT \citep{liang2022not} highlights the importance of class tokens and images by their attention scores.
+ATS \citep{fayyaz2022adaptive} introduces a parameter-free module that scores and adaptively samples significant tokens.
+Above pruning methods are mostly based on scores, which only keep tokens with highest score.
+However, this selecting scheme can cause redundancy and information loss.
+Token Pooling~\citep{marin2023token} takes a different path to downsample tokens.
+It forms multiple clusters to approximate the set of tokens, then selects the cluster centers.
+Thus, the output tokens are a more accurate representation of the original token set than the score-based methods.

-The design of the pure vision transformer architecture is still a manually-crafted process.
-The optimal network depth, embedding dimension, and head number are still uncertain.
-To address this issue, some researchers are exploring the use of neural architecture search (NAS) \cite{yu2022cyclic, peng2020cream} to find an efficient ViT architecture.
-AutoFormer \cite{chen2021autoformer} combines the weights of various blocks in the same layers during supernet training.
-NASViT \cite{gong2021nasvit} aims to alleviate the gradient conflict issue in NAS and ensure the efficiency of the ViT model.